 Determine the intervals where the function is increasing and decreasing.

-Identify the local maximum and minimum values.
+Determine the -coordinates of the local maximum and minimum points.

 Sketch the graph of the function, clearly labeling the critical points and behavior.